 Workshop preview: Two digital presentation tools I love to use

 I am not a trained graphic designer.
 I am not a trained animator.
 But lately, I have grown much more comfortable with my visual storytelling abilities.
-Platforms like Adobe Spark and Powtoon have helped me create high quality marketing materials.
-At our upcoming webinar Wednesday, Monica Brandwein, DigitalJ’s educational technology consultant, will provide an introduction to Adobe Spark, Powtoon and more amazing digital tools for presentations and portfolios.
+Platforms like Adobe Spark and Powtoon have helped me create high-quality marketing materials.
+At our webinar, Monica Brandwein, DigitalJ’s educational technology consultant, will provide an introduction to Adobe Spark, Powtoon and more amazing digital tools for presentations and portfolios.
 With these resources, your students can create projects that will look like they were developed at a Madison Avenue advertising agency or Pixar.
 Before you embark on your creative journey, I want to share with you how Spark and Powtoon help me every day in my roles at DigitalJLearning and The Jewish Education Project.

 Adobe Spark is a fantastic tool.
 You can use it to create videos, flyers, and photo collages.
 I like Spark because it has a crisp, clean design and an easy to use interface.
 I started using Spark a few months ago, for graphic design tasks.
 I like to use Adobe Spark for photo collages.
 For instance, I created a photo collage with Spark for marketing materials for The Jewish Education Project Young Pioneers Award.
 The first collage appeared in the article announcing the 2019 Young Pioneers Award recipients in eJewishPhilanthropy.

 What I love about Spark is that there seems to be a template for everything.
 I found the perfect crisp, clean, two-column template in Spark for a blog post about Jewish Ed Project staff members who presented at the 2019 Prizmah conference.